dustinstacy/triple-triad-reactjs/README.md

 Huge thanks to the following content providers: </br> </br> Character Artwork - AEkashics <https://www.patreon.com/aekashics/posts> </br> Elements, Ranks, and Misc.
 Icons - Upkylak <https://www.freepik.com/author/upklyak> </br>
-Backgrounds - Sebastian Luca <https://www.artstation.com/bast>, Li Shuxing
-<https://www.artstation.com/shuxingli> </br> </br> This content is for
-non-commercial use.
-Any intent to redistribute or commericalize this content must be done through the consent of the artist and/or membership privileges where applicable.

 ## License